singh97951-jpg/Jumbled_Words/README.md

-This game was made with HTML and Python.
+An interactive word game where users are presented with scrambled letters and must rearrange them to form the correct word.